xuyang61/SuperMetrics/README.md

 You should feel free to alter the code to make it more testable, but we will not evaluate you on the quality of any changes you may make.
 As this code was built without tests it may well contain real bugs - in which case feel free to fix them.

+Note that the code in this repository is not indicative of the standard quality of Supermetrics code, but was thrown together quickly for this assessment.

 ## Running the test app

 This is a relatively simple Next.js app written in TypeScript.
 To run it you should,